bmankowitz/FileSystems/README.md

 Not all allocated memory is freed.

-Read might not work for nonconsecutive sectors, and will segfault if called incorrectly.

 There was an issue where mkdir would occasionally overwrite other data in the fat32 image.
 I can not reproduce the issue, so it may be resolved, but in case it's not user beware.

-The file path shown in the beginning (ex ```/DIR/A]```) is buggy and should not be relied upon.